zachflem/serversetup/nginx_issue_fix_explanation.md

-# Nginx Configuration Issue - Explanation and Fix
+# Server Setup Script Improvements - Explanation and Fix

-## What Happened
+## Issue 1: Nginx Configuration Error

 When your server setup script ran, it encountered an error during the Nginx configuration phase.
 The specific error was: